 Price & Similar Monitors

 The BenQ RL2455S price amounts to around $170.
 Considering its outstanding input lag performance, quick response time, and other gaming features, the price is fairly reasonable.

-However, if you’re not a hardcore PvP gamer, we recommend having a look at the LG 24MP59G.
+However, if you’re not a hardcore PvP player, we recommend having a look at the ASUS VA24DQ.
 It’s a 24″ 1080p monitor with an IPS panel, which offers remarkably better image quality and wider viewing angles.

 It may not have as quick response time or as low input lag, but it’s more than enough for casual gaming.
 Plus, it’s more affordable and even offers AMD FreeSync.

 So, go with the BenQ RL2455S only if you’re a serious and professional player.
-On Amazon, you will also find the BenQ RL2455T with a height-adjustable stand and the BenQ RL2460S with an HDMI-Out port for Head-to-Head console gaming.
+You can also find the BenQ RL2455T with a height-adjustable stand and the BenQ RL2460S with an HDMI-Out port for Head-to-Head console gaming.

 Overall, the BenQ RL2455S console gaming monitor delivers an impeccable performance, which is why it’s the leading choice of numerous tournaments.

 For this reason, it’s also a bit more expensive, so there’s no need to pay the premium if you’re more of a casual gamer, in which case there are better alternatives for the money.